Debt Collectors and Consumer Rights

 Read More →Can a Creditor Levy Your Bank Account More Than Once?

-A bank levy is a legal move that allows creditors to collect a debt by taking money directly from a borrower’s bank account.
+A bank levy is a legal move that allows creditors to collect an unpaid debt by taking money directly from a borrower’s bank account.
 Creditors can continue to take money from your account until your debt is paid off.
-Although this process can seem scary, this article will educate you on how to be prepared for a levy and what your rights are.
+While your account can be levied more than once, you have options and rights., This article will educate you on how to be prepared for a levy and what your rights are.

 Read More →Can Social Security Legally Check My Bank Account?